shuzhao-li-lab/asari/doc/README.md

 7. Feature asignment and annotation

-   The elution peaks detected from composite mass tracks are equivalent to features.
-They have peak positions and boundaries on the composite mass tracks, which need to be translated to positions on the individual samples, via the RT alignment dictionaries.
+   a.
+The elution peaks detected from composite mass tracks are stored in CompositeMap.FeatureList (they are features).
+The retention time is converted from scan numbers (see `CompositeMap.global_peak_detection`).
+The features have peak positions and boundaries on the composite mass tracks, which are translated to positions on the individual samples, via the RT alignment dictionaries (see `CompositeMap.extract_features_per_sample`).
+The sample specific peak areas are recorded into CompositeMap.FeatureTable.

+   b.
+The preannotaion is done via another package khipu (https://github.com/shuzhao-li-lab/khipu), where isotopes and adducts are grouped into empirical compounds.

+   c.
+The empirical compounds are searched against known compound database (default HMDB 4) via another package JMS (https://github.com/shuzhao-li/JMS).
+The matched isomers (not distinguished without additional information) and formulas are included in asari output.
+See `experiment.ext_Experiment.annotate`.

 8. Data export

+   The output directory by asari bears a time stamp, not to overwrite existing data.
+The recommended feature table is `preferred_Feature_table.tsv`.
+All peaks are kept in `export/full_Feature_table.tsv`.
+Annotation is exported into both JSON and tsv formats.
+See `experiment.ext_Experiment.export_peak_annotation`.
+MassGrid is exported as a csv file.
+Composite map is exported as a pickle file, which is used by the visual dashboard.

 9. The asari dashboard for data inpsection

+   The dashboard is built using panel (https://panel.holoviz.org/).
+The dashboard uses these files under the result folder: 'project.json', 'export/cmap.pickle', 'export/epd.pickle' and 'export/full_Feature_table.tsv'.
+Multiple summary and QC metrics are plotted in one panel with multiple tabs.

+   The Feature browser displays a feature on a single composite mass track as a scatter plot.
+It is important that asari does not use smoothed data for visual inspection, which may be misleading.
+The mass track viewer is similar to Feature browser, but displays information on all features that are found on a composite mass track.

 ## Data formats